nothke/SimpleVanAllenBelts/README.md

 Because it is signed distance function based, it doesn't suffer from undersampling as a voxel-data based solution would.
 The data is just a few scalar parameters.
 On the other hand it doesn't simulate changes of shape [yet], or local deviations.

+It is single precision based, but can be easily upgraded to double precision (there's very little code actually).

 <p align="center">
 <img src="https://github.com/nothke/SimpleVanAllenBelts/blob/master/doc/Unity_2018-08-30_19-58-43.png" width="500">
 </p>